 Ensure business continuity

 Many organisations do not have a remote site to use for business continuity and disaster recovery of their mission critical data and in today's business world, companies are expected to operate 24/7 and wholly trust their backup and recovery processes.
 The cloud makes this possible in the most economical way.
 Cloud providers will continually back-up and replicate your data to other locations, safeguarding your data in the event of something disastrous.
 This means the impact such events will be minimised, your operations can be back up and running quickly and your mission critical data will not be lost.

 The Cloud is a game-changer and it is SMB’s who stand to benefit the most from cloud-based technologies.
 Why?
 Because it helps level the playing field.
 It is now possible for your 10-strong accountancy firm, for example, to have similar technological capabilities as their large enterprise competitors in cost, security, flexibility and advancements – this simply has not been possible until now.

-As a technology enthusiast, I specialise in helping SMB’s make the full use of the technology that is out there.
-Here at Serviced Cloud, we are experienced in working alongside businesses in multiple sectors to provide the right and most cost-effective infrastructure to make running and growing your business as easy as possible.
+As a technology enthusiast, we specialise in helping SMB’s make the full use of the technology that is out there.
+Here at HTL Support, we are experienced in working alongside businesses in multiple sectors to provide the right and most cost-effective infrastructure to make running and growing your business as easy as possible.